 Life is not meant to have gone perfectly for anyone; that’s not the point of the life.

-The unexpected events, the twists, the turns and learning the tool and finding the resilience to cope and handle it all is what life is.
+The unexpected events, the twists, the turns and learning the tools and finding the resilience to cope and handle it all is what life is.

 Acceptance of the whole cohesive journey of life and the realization that our own judgement of it all is what leads to our suffering more than the external events themselves.